sparkflows/sparkflows-docs/docs/authentication/saml.rst

    :align: center
    :width: 60%

-* Note: Make sure to change localhost to your domain name or your ip
+.. note::  Make sure to change localhost to your domain name or your ip